Difficulty

 - Paint that lands on the skin from a high-pressure sprayer can be hazardous.
 If that happens, seek immediate medical attention.

 Knowing how to use a paint sprayer can shorten the time it takes to refresh the look of a room or house exterior.
 Read the operating instructions before starting the work.
-Visualize the project's space with a new coat of paint and practice with the paint sprayer first.
-Download The Home Depot Mobile App and check out paint sprayers when you are ready to start your next project.
+Practice with the paint sprayer before using it for a job.
+Download The Home Depot Mobile App to discover paint sprayers when you are ready to start your next project.